apgoetz/andygoetz.org/src/_posts/2012-9-13-complex-shapes-in-KiCad.md

 This picture shows the dimensions of the circuit board, without any distracting traces or solder pads.
 You can clearly see that the shape of this board is relatively complex: It has semicircular cutouts on 3 of its sides.
-Thes cutouts wrap around plasic columns on the inside of the SNES Controller.
+These cutouts wrap around plastic columns on the inside of the SNES Controller.
 Additionally, the top corners have angled cutouts.
 These cutouts are designed to leave just enough space for the trigger circuit boards to fit in.
 The dimensions of the above features